According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 11 Biology textbook.

 Accessory Organs of the Digestive System

-Besides the organs in the gastrointestinal tract, there are additional organs and glands that are not directly a part of the digestive system but they provide crucial functions that aid digestion absorbtion or break down of food.
-These are termed as the accessory organs of the digestive system.
+Besides the organs in the gastrointestinal tract, there are additional organs and glands that are not directly a part of the digestive system, but they provide crucial functions that aid digestion absorption or the breakdown of food.
+These are termed the accessory organs of the digestive system.

 - Salivary glands

 - State the functions of the liver.

 - State the components of the digestive tract.